I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 Learning to Be Human and Living Wisely

 - Learning "how to be human" and "how to live" requires study; it is not innate.
-The purpose of learning is to gain benefits and edification based on objective laws, not on our subjective opinions.
+The purpose of learning is to gain benefits and edification based on objective laws, not based on our subjective opinions.

 - Chinese Mingding Doctrine is a theology that is constantly renewed and progressing, unlike secular popular theologies that may not have changed for centuries.